Trust Indenture Act and Involuntary Restructurings: Impact of Marblegate and Caesars Bankruptcy Litigation

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will discuss the emergence and subsequent limitation of the Trust Indenture Act (TIA) as a tool for objecting bondholders to challenge restructuring outside of bankruptcy.
+This CLE course will discuss the emergence and subsequent limitation of the Trust Indenture Act (TIA) as a tool for objecting bondholders to challenge restructuring outside of bankruptcy.
 The program will examine the Marblegate and Caesars Entertainment cases, the Second Circuit’s very recent reversal of the District Court’s decision in Marblegate, and how these decisions will ultimately impact bondholders and indenture trustees in out-of-court restructurings.

 Outline